bayounetta/futch/pages/about.md

 #### i'm cajun and louisiana creole

-#### i like to make websites and work on are artistic projects, tools to make our lives easier, and tools to keep people safe online
+#### i like to make websites and work on artistic projects, tools to make our lives easier, and tools to keep people safe online

 #### if you need to reach me you can do so at junewilde (at) pm (dot) me